Convergence in Manufacturing Is Good for Consumers and the World They Live In

 2. Place Value on Outcomes Instead of Activities

 Companies lose productivity and profitability when they focus too much attention on activities without understanding the outcome those activities enable.
 Instead, companies need to think about why they make things and how they can deliver value.
 Whether it’s a fitness device or a jet engine, the intrinsic value is not in the effort that goes into building the physical asset but in the experience that object ultimately delivers.

 3. Upskill Workers

 As companies rewire their workflows to connect design and manufacturing, they also need to make space for upskilling workers.
-McKinsey found that 90% of the manufacturing workforce will need new skills in the digitally connected world.
+McKinsey found that 90% of the manufacturing workforce will need new skills (PDF) in the digitally connected world.
 Leaders need to train their teams for jobs requiring human ingenuity rather than physical labor.
 Deloitte predicts careers like digital-twin engineers, smart-factory managers, and robotics operators.

-As the world grapples with the impacts of the ongoing pandemic, manufacturing needs a stabilizing force—a path to greater resilience, stronger supply chains, and a workforce prepared for the digital future.
+As the world grapples with the impacts of the pandemic, manufacturing needs a stabilizing force—a path to greater resilience, stronger supply chains, and a workforce prepared for the digital future.
 Manufacturing needs convergence.

 This article has been updated.
 It originally published in September 2021.